 The museum is one of the most visited open-air museums in all of Germany.

-What makes this musuem so amazing is that guests will get to see 6 fully furnished farm houses, a labourer’s cottage, along with several outbuildings (storage houses, chapels, grain and sawmills).
+What makes this museum so amazing is that guests will get to see 6 fully furnished farmhouses, a laborer’s cottage, along with several outbuildings (storage houses, chapels, grain, and sawmills).

 - Grain Mill

 - Village School

 The furnished homes are filled with authentic period items.
 You will get a true understanding of the simplicity of the time.

 There are many different types of farm animals throughout the museum.
 Guests will find cows, chickens, goats, donkeys and more.

 Families can enjoy them from a distance or close-up, depending on your comfort level!

 Historic Trade Skill Demonstrations

 Guests can watch the blacksmith demonstrate his craft, watch a miller grind corn in his wheel-driven water mill, & see various local goods that would have been made by hand.

 The Black Forest Open Air Museum also offers daily demonstrations of several trades and crafts.